-- Elective home education.
+- Behaviour in Schools (2022), - Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), - Supporting pupils at school with medical conditions (2015) - Exclusions or Derbyshire part-time timetables and Derbyshire attendance management and exclusions - Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
-Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages.
-We recognise that Elective Home Education may be the most suitable alternative for some children who find mainstream education a challenge and will work with parents/ carers to ensure that all alternative models have been explored. - Children who require mental health support.
-The school has an important role to play in supporting the well-being and mental health of our learners.
+Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
+Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derbyshire Education Welfare webpages: Elective home education Derbyshire County Council - Children who require mental health support.
+The school has an important role to play in supporting the well-being and mental health of our pupils.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
-We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
-We have a mental health lead in school and all staff understand their role in supporting children with this.
-We have two full time and two part time learning mentors who support children through the Thrive Approach.
-All staff have regular Thrive training updates and understand that the use of a consistent, empathic approach supports children make sense of their emotions and allows them to self-regulate and support each other.
+We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems. - At Dallimore Primary and Nursery School we use the Thrive approach for all children throughout school.
+Thrive is a dynamic approach to supporting children's emotional health and wellbeing and uses the latest neuroscience research, attachment theory and child development to help staff identify gaps in children's emotional development and develop activities and approaches in order to support children with this.